rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

 Using conditionals in loops
 ---------------------------

-If you combine a ``when`` statement with a :ref:`loop <playbooks_loops>`, Ansible processes the `when` statement separately for each item.
+If you combine a ``when`` statement with a :ref:`loop <playbooks_loops>`, Ansible processes the condition separately for each item.
 This is by design, so you can execute the task on some items in the loop and skip it on other items.
 For example:

 .. code-block:: yaml